Common Names

 Clinical Summary

-Triphala is an herbal formulation used in Ayurveda for the treatment of various ailments (1).
-It consists of equal portions of dried and powdered fruits of three medicinal plants: Emblica officinalis (Amalaki), Terminalia chebula (Haritaki) and Terminalia belerica (Bibhitaki) (2), and may also be combined with Guggulu, a tree gum resin, for additional therapeutic effects.
-Triphala is used to treat dental caries, anemia, jaundice, constipation, asthma, fever, chronic ulcers, inflammation, obesity, and to promote immunity against infections such as pneumonia, tuberculosis, and AIDS.
+Triphala is an herbal formulation used in the Indian medicinal system of Ayurveda (1).
+It consists of equal portions of dried and powdered fruits of three medicinal plants: Emblica officinalis (Amalaki), Terminalia chebula (Haritaki) and T. belerica (Bibhitaki) (2), and may also be combined with guggulu, a tree gum resin, for additional therapeutic effects.
+Triphala is used to treat dental caries, anemia, jaundice, constipation, asthma, fever, chronic ulcers, inflammation, obesity, and to strengthen the immune system.

 Mechanism of Action